Jon-Flan/Analysis_of_UFC_Fights/README.md

 # An Analysis of UFC Fights
-An analysis of Mixed Martial Arts fights taken place under the promotion of the Ultimate Fighting Championship (UFC).
+Data collection for An analysis of Mixed Martial Arts fights taken place under <br>
+the promotion of the Ultimate Fighting Championship (UFC).
 <br><br>
 <img src="https://piglordmma.com/wp-content/uploads/2020/04/ufc-octagon.jpg">
-# Abstract

 # Data Collection
 Data for this analysis has been collected through http://www.ufcstats.com <br>